newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/electrical-business-license.md

 - `Surety bond|surety-bond` for $1000
 - Certificate of general liability insurance for a minimum of $300,000
 - Licensed electrician name and signature
-- Name and address of all the business owners
+- Name and address for all the business owners
-- Names of all the business officers and anyone who owns 10% or more of stock in the business
+- List of all the names of business officers and anyone who owns 10% or more of stock in the business

 :::infoAlert
-The application will need to be notarized.
+The application needs to be notarized.
 :::

 > **Once completed, you will have:**
 >
-> - A business permit for your electrical contracting business
+> - An electrical contracting business permit